wing0night/wing0night/README.md

 - 🏢 Currently a junor student at Zhejiang Univ, major Chemistry/Automation.

-- 🛠️ Have quite a lot experience in developing embedded system, while I'm also a beginner on deep learning now.
+- 🛠️ Have some experience in developing embedded system, while I'm also a beginner on deep learning now.

 - ❤️ I love building interesting systems, and working on innovative topic